Juliet-Simpson/Find-A-Bible-Quote/README.md

 * Code for return redirect(redirect_url) conceived by my Code Institute mentor, some implemented with his help, some by me independently.

-* Creation of env.py, import of dependencies, creation of Procfile and requirements.txt and deployment proceedure were all taken from Code Institute lesson.
+* Creation of env.py, import of dependencies, creation of Procfile and requirements.txt and deployment procedure were all taken from Code Institute lessons.

 * All other code was written by me.